 Writer/director Pawan Kumar has the panache to spin a neat yarn, which is evident in the film’s tense first half.
 It is so taut that we expect a better answer than the disconnected one we get in the end.
 The twists demand a big suspension of disbelief and ‘underwhelming’ is a too small a word to express our feelings for the climax.

-The horror premise in U-Turn pretty much reminded me of Tamil filmmaker Myskin’s ghost story Pisasu.
+The horror premise in U-Turn pretty much reminded me of Tamil filmmaker Mysskin’s ghost story Pisasu.
 It also conveys a simple road safety lesson.
-But the brilliant execution we experienced throughout Myskin’s film is absent in U-Turn.
+But the brilliant execution we experienced throughout Mysskin’s film is absent in U-Turn.
 Kumar tries to steer the film to a horror mode in the second half, but we never quite feel the dread.

 Recommended: Kannada Cinema: Out Of The Shadows And Road Ahead